- More than 28 million people use smartphones and mobile devices in the country

 Nigeria uses a CIF (cost of insurance and freight) tax and duty calculation method and a $10 USD tax and duty threshold.
 The nation currently imposes a VAT of five percent, though this is due to increase to 7.5 percent in 2020.

-Import duty rates in Nigeria vary considerably based on product category.
-Mobile devices, computers and cameras are only currently subject to a five percent import duty while books and documents face no import duties at all.
+Import duty rates in Nigeria vary considerably based on the product category.
+Mobile devices, computers, and cameras are only currently subject to a five percent import duty while books and documents face no import duties at all.

-Be sure to use the Easyship shipping rates calculator to find the cheapest way to ship to Nigeria and accurately take into account import duties and tax rates!
+Be sure to use the Easyship shipping rates calculator to find the cheapest way to ship to Nigeria and accurately take import duties and tax rates into account!

 Nigeria: One of Africa’s Leading eCommerce Markets